-The loving God pursues us.
-He leaves the ninety-nine to find the one.
-From a rational perspective, He would do better to guard his ninety-nine and forsake the one that He's lost because that would be more profitable.
-But actually, God's love doesn't seek profit - every individual sheep is worth pursuing.
+The loving God pursues us, just as the shepherd leaves the ninety-nine to find the one.
+From a rational perspective, the shepherd would do better to guard his ninety-nine and forsake the one that he's lost because that would be more profitable.
+But God's love doesn't seek profit - every individual sheep is worth pursuing.
+Your notes:

-Sometimes we can be exclusive about the people that we want to show love and care to.
-In verse 2 we read: 'the Pharisees and the teachers of the law muttered, "This man welcomes sinners, and eats with them".
-But the Jesus that we claim to follow had no requirement for those he ate with.
+Sometimes we can be exclusive about the people for whom we want to show love and care.
+In verse 2 we read: 'the Pharisees and the scribes were grumbling and saying, "This fellow welcomes sinners, and eats with them."
+But the Jesus that we claim to follow ate with all sorts of people.
 The sinners and the tax collectors were people that he came to find.
 Jesus went to Matthew's house - Matthew the tax collector - to have dinner with him.
-Jesus went out of his way to spend time to eat with a group of people whom society rejected.
+Jesus went out of his way to spend time to eat with a group of people whom many in society rejected.

-In the same way, Jesus left Heaven and came down, not only to dine with us but also to die for us.
+In the same way, Jesus left heaven and came down, not only to dine with us, but also to die for us.
 He has done everything to find us.

-Loving God, thank You for coming to find us with Your love.
+Loving God, thank you for coming to find us with your love.
 Please come to find my friends.

-Instead of just expecting people to come to church, could we could imitate Jesus and leave our comfort zones to be with them?
+Instead of just expecting people to come to church, could we imitate Jesus and leave our comfort zones to be with them?

-Day 6: Pray for
+Day 6: Pray